PhD in Computer Science

 The program is offered jointly by the Department of Electrical and Computer Engineering and the Department of Computer Science.
 Our small department is collegial, and we encourage collaboration among peers who might have different academic backgrounds.
 Our faculty mentors will offer personalized guidance as you dig deeper into your area of focus.

 The departments have a particular strength in the general area of artificial intelligence, including automated reasoning, computer vision, machine learning, virtual reality, robotics, human-robot interaction and the social implications of AI.
-Other areas of expertise include cybersecurity, virtualization, natural language processing, human-computer interaction, quantum computing and computational complexity.
+Other areas of expertise include virtualization, natural language processing, human-computer interaction, quantum computing and computational complexity.

 Through our corporate partnerships, Clarkson has cultivated strong industry connections, which helps open the door to career opportunities for our students.
 Our program is also well-regarded in academia and by other research centers.